CodeSteak/Nuummite/README.md

 # Nuummite [![Build Status](https://travis-ci.org/CodeSteak/Nuummite.svg?branch=master)](https://travis-ci.org/CodeSteak/Nuummite)

-Nuummite is a very small embedded key-value store.
+Nuummite is a tiny persistent embedded key-value store.
 All data is kept in RAM (in a Crystal Hash) and is also written to disk.
 So don't use Nuummite to handle big chunks of data.
 Keys and Values are always Strings.